How To Write a Sign Language, Part 2: Projectional Systems

 Image Source: 2.
 Sutton SignWriting Notation(SSW) for the nursery rhyme, "Jack and... | Download Scientific Diagram

 There has been significant work creating materials for Sutton Signwriting, adapting it to sign languages around the globe as well as making it more digitally compatible.
-I will talk more about digitisation below.
+I will talk more about digitisation later in this essay.

 Image Source: Sutton SignWriting - Omniglot